-- A permit is not required for entrance to the park.
-It is required only for off-road vehicles (ORVs) in the ORV area.
+- A permit is not required for general entrance to the park.
+It is required only for off-road vehicles (ORVs) in the ORV area and for visitors using the Donnelly-LaMear Trailhead.
 Please attach the permit to your ORV or have it in your possession before entering the ORV area.

 - Operators and passengers of motorized vehicles must wear protective helmets that meet Department of Transportation (DOT) or ANSI Z90.1 certification.
 This includes all operators and passengers riding motorcycles, ATVs, UTVs and dune buggies.
 The only exceptions are vehicles with fully enclosed metal cabs, such as pickup trucks and SUVs.

 - Motorized vehicles must be equipped with functioning brakes and muffler, with noise limit not to exceed 96dBA.
 Motorcycles and all-terrain vehicles (ATVs) must be equipped with a spark arrestor.

 - Motorized vehicles, except motorcycles, must be equipped with a flexible mast -- minimum 72 inches in length with an orange flag measuring at least 72 square inches displayed at the top of the mast.

 - Passengers are not allowed on motorcycles or ATVs unless the manufacturer has designed the vehicle for more than one person.
 Passengers are not allowed in cargo areas.